Wscats/html-snippets/README.md

 # Using

-Just enter the html tag name, and the complete code of the tag will be automatically provided.
+Just enter the tag name of `html`, and the complete code snippet of the tag will be automatically completed.

 ```html
 div -> <div></div>